Scotiabank Mortgage Rates & Reviews

 Tax Implications of an Investment Property

 If you are planning on purchasing an investment property that you will not live in, if and when you go to sell the property you will incur a capital gains tax if you sell it for a profit.
-The way to calculate if you are selling a property at a profit is by getting your adjusted cost basis by adding your total purchase price along with any renovations done on the home over time, then subtracting this amount from your sale price after the cost of selling the home.
+Estimating if you are selling a property at a profit involves calculating your adjusted cost basis by adding your total purchase price along with any renovations done on the home over time and subtracting this amount from your sale price after the cost of selling the home.

 Another important tax implication for a rental property is how rental income is calculated.
 When you own an investment property, you are able to reduce your taxable income with operating expenses, interest costs and depreciation associated with the property.
 This means that it's likely you will pay a low tax rate.